andresgur/mind_the_gaps/README.md

 4. Build a histogram of the fit-improvements (LRT) found for the simulated lightcurves and check where the value observed in the data falls in the histogram.
 An outlier (say p<0.05) suggest the fit-improvement observed in the data is highly unlikely.
 High p-values indicate the fit-improvement is simply due to noise.

 Another notebook in [tutorials](docs/notebooks/) shows how to implement this process using functions and objects from the package.

+The simulator can be used to simulate with any given observing window (regular or otherwise) and it allows to chose the type of flux density distribution of your fluxes (Gaussian, Lognormal) as well as the type of noise (Gaussian, Poissonian or Kraft).
+Moreover, as opposed to some codes out there, the variance and the mean are also randomized in each simulation.

 ## Documentation
 Documentation is [available online](https://andresgur.github.io/mind_the_gaps/).